AlbertMargaryan/Hayastan-AoH2/README.md

 ## **💻 Code changes:**

-The minimum army to attack has been increased to 100.
+🔫 The minimum army to attack has been increased to 100.
-Moves required to borrow have been increased to 2.4.
+💵 Moves required to borrow money have been increased to 2.4.
-Pockets have been strengthened 4 times.
+🥘 Pockets have been strengthened 4 times.
-Buildings have been changed, *and much more...*
+🏭 Buildings have been changed, *and much more...*

 **🌐 AVAILABLE LANGUAGES: RUSSIAN, ENGLISH, ARMENIAN**